LongBu/AWS-MLS-C01-Study-Guide/README.md

   * Metrics are emitted to CloudWatch
     * CloudWatch notifications can be used to trigger alarms
     * You'd then take corrective action (retrain the model, audit the data)
-  * Integrates with Tensorboard, QuickSight, Tableau
-    * Or just visualize within SageMaker Studio
+  * Integrates with Tensorboard, QuickSight, Tableau, though visualizations can also occur within SageMaker Studio
   * Monitoring Types:
     * Drift in data quality
       * Relative to a baseline you create